 This time Topher and also David didn’t find the time, what a pity.
 I scheduled three weeks for that trip, one week to get to the cape crossing Finland and two weeks to travel Norway on the way back.
 When I told our good friend Benny about it (you may remember him as our first and very generous host on the transafrican trip), he was very keen to join with his Kawasaki ER-5 and we teamed up :).

 After a bit of planning, preparation and some repairs and upgrades of the bikes in the last six month, we finally started on the 02.07.16.
-Departing from Heidelberg, with a farewell in Frankfurt I meet Benny in Hamburg from where we drove to Travemünde to take a ferry to Helsinki (Finland).
+Departing from Heidelberg, with a farewell in Frankfurt I met Benny in Hamburg from where we drove to Travemünde to take a ferry to Helsinki (Finland).
 Check-in was 21:00.
-As you all know that day Germany was playing in the quarter finals of the European Championship against Italy at 21:00.
+Same time as the kick off of quarter finals of the European Championship, Germany vs Italy.
 We arrived early and got the check-in done in no time.
-After a short but intense run to the restaurant we found out that the one and only tv was broken… what the… how can this… what is wrong with those people…
+After a short but intense run to the restaurant seeking a tv, we found out that the only one was broken… oh man, its eurochip… what the… how can this… what is wrong with those people…

 Luckly Bennys mobile contract just got upgraded so we were able to stream the game and also found new friends 🙂